 To the extent permitted by law, the Seller’s total liability on whatever legal ground is, in any event, limited to the amount of the contract value (100%).

 XII.
 OPERATING AND MAINTENANCE INSTRUCTIONS

-The Buyer is obliged to observe diligently the instructions and safety warnings provided and to make no changes to the delivered equipment.
-The Buyer will receive technical descriptions and manuals to the extent needed and undertakes not to make any changes whatsoever to them and to pass on this obligation to every other Buyer that follows.
+The Buyer is obligated to strictly observe the operating instructions and warnings provided and not to make any modifications to the delivered facilities.
+The Buyer receives technical descriptions and operating instructions to the extent needed and undertakes not to make any changes to them whatsoever as well as to impose this obligation on every subsequent buyer.

 XIII.
 ASSEMBLY AND COMMISSIONING

-- If the Seller manufactures an article using the Buyer’s design details, drawings, models or other specifications, the Seller shall not be held accountable in the event of possible violations of intellectual property rights.
+- If the Seller manufactures goods on the basis of the Buyer’s design specifications, drawings, models or other specifications, the Buyer shall indemnify and hold the Seller harmless for any infringement of industrial property rights.

-- Construction documents, e.g. plans, drawings and other technical documents as well as samples, catalogs, brochures, illustrations, etc. remain the Seller’s intellectual property and are subject to the relevant statutory provisions governing reproduction, imitation, competition etc.
+- Construction documents, such as plans, drawings and other technical documents, as well as samples, catalogs, brochures, illustrations and similar items remain the Seller’s intellectual property at all times and are subject to the relevant statutory provisions governing reproduction, imitation, competition, etc.

 XV.
 PARTIAL INVALIDITY

-Even if single provisions of an agreement that has been completed based on these provisions are ineffective, the remaining parts remain binding.
-The ineffective provision shall be replaced by a valid one that comes as close as possible to the objective pursued.
-This does not apply if adherence to the agreement would constitute an unreasonable hardship for one of the parties.
+If individual provisions of a contract entered into on the basis of these General Terms and Conditions are found to be invalid, the remaining parts of the contract remain binding.
+The invalid provision is to be replaced by a valid provision that comes as close as possible to the objective pursued.
+This does not apply if adherence to the contract would constitute unreasonable hardship for one of the parties.

 XVI.
 PLACE OF PERFORMANCE, PLACE OF JURISDICTION, AND GOVERNING LAW